Makah Reservation: Employment and income

 The unemployment rate is 16.4% for individuals sixteen years of age and older, and the median income for Makah households is roughly $47,000.
 A rise in tourism, which typically occurs around the summer, leads to a rise in employment for Makah members because there are more employment opportunities.
 Popular tourist destinations located on the reservation are another major source of income for the Makah.
 A “Recreation Permit” of twenty dollars is required to access any of the multiple spots throughout the reservation and it boosts the tribe’s economy.

-Of 605 employed individuals, 412 -which is the majority- are working what is considered a government job and the runner up is working for a private business or position with 118 individuals.
+Of 605 employed individuals, 412 work in the public sector, and 118 work in the private sector.

 Popular attractions and events

 Each year, the Makah celebrate what they call “Makah Days” which occurs on the weekend nearest to August 26.
-June 2, 1924, was the day in which the Makah were officially given their right of suffrage, however, the Makah celebrated the anniversary of becoming United States’ citizens on August 26, 1913.
+June 2, 1924, was the day in which the Makah were officially given their right of suffrage, however, the Makah celebrated the anniversary of becoming United States citizens on August 26, 1913.
 The Makah Tribe comes together to organize many events and spectacles for these days, and they welcome others to celebrate with them.

 Neah Bay Beaches, such as Hobuck Beach and Shi-Shi Beach, are also popular destinations for many visitors.
 The Hobuck Beach features the Hobuck Beach Resort for visitors, and they can also choose to take part in events such as the Hobuck Hoedown for entertainment.
 Shi-Shi Beach is most popular for its trail which is 2.5 miles long and features many sights along the way.

 The Cape Flattery Trail is one of the more well-known trails on the Makah Reservation.
 It has multiple observation points and there is a clear view of Tatoosh Island, an island that is also a part of the Makah Reservation.

 The Makah Cultural and Research Center is the museum on the reservation that opened in 1979 and is home to many artifacts relating to Makah history and culture.
 Many of the objects and exhibits come from the Ozette Archaeological Site and give insight into the traditional Makah way of life.
 An admission fee is required to enter the museum and it helps support the museum’s financial needs.